veertuinc/anka-docs/aws-ec2-mac.md

 Some important notes about creating your own AMI:

 - Be sure that the minimum EBS volume specs are gp3, 6000IOPS, and 256 throughput.
 Anka VM creation is sensitive on slow disks and will likely fail.
+- If using the Anka Build Cloud: This step requires that you first [set up the Anka Build Cloud]({{< relref "anka-build-cloud/getting-started/setup-controller-and-registry.md" >}}) on a Linux server/docker container in AWS (but not on the EC2 Mac instances we provide AMIs for).

 ---